yennanliu/TaxiAPI/README.md

 #### `POST /api/tick`

-To facilitate the review of this exercise, your service should expose `/api/tick` REST endpoint, when called should advance your service time stamp by 1 time unit.
+Service offers `/api/tick` REST endpoint, when called should advance your service time stamp by 1 time unit.

 #### `PUT /api/reset`

-Your service should also provide `/api/reset` REST endpoint, when called will reset all cars data back to the initial state regardless of cars that are currently booked.
+Service offers `/api/reset` REST endpoint, when called will reset all cars data back to the initial state regardless of cars that are currently booked.

-Run the test cases in the file [basic_solution_checker.py](basic_solution_checker.py) to check whether your API works correctly
+Run the test cases via below py script check whether your API works correctly

 ```python
 python3 basic_solution_checker.py